questnet/socket/README.md

 behavior can still be triggered due to network I/O buffers or malicious peers on affected versions, upgrading is highly recommended.

-PHP < 7.1.4 (and PHP < 7.0.18) suffers from a bug when writing big chunks of data over TLS streams at once.
+Legacy PHP < 7.1.4 suffers from a bug when writing big chunks of data over TLS streams at once.
 We try to work around this by limiting the write chunk size to 8192 bytes for older PHP versions only.
 This is only a work-around and has a noticable performance penalty on affected versions.

-This project also supports running on HHVM.
-Note that really old HHVM < 3.8 does not support secure TLS connections, as it lacks the required `stream_socket_enable_crypto()` function.
-As such, trying to create a secure TLS connections on affected versions will return a rejected promise instead.
-This issue is also covered by our test suite, which will skip related tests on affected versions.

 ## Tests